osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 # Scalable Software Architectures

 Scaling is an issue in a traditional IT Infrastructure as the provided service starts to grow or sees a spike in the usage.
 Once the scaling is done, down scaling also becomes expensive decision in terms of materials and man power.
 On the other hand, cloud services provide elastic scaling that it can be scaled up and scaled down based on the demand without having expensive operations and purchases.

+Scaling relies on the virtualization of the computer resources.
+Virtualization is done with the hypervisor technology.
+In a summary, hypervisor is the platform that enables to run multiple guest OSes in the host OS.
+Hypervisor technology can abstract hardware resources and create a virtualized hardware specifically for the guest OS.
+The abstraction can be done in software level, firmware level and hardware level.

+The most efficient way is to abstract it in the hardware level, which is also called bare-metal hypervisor.
+This type of hardware is designed to run guest OS by default.
+So, it is highly optimized for this purpose.
+Cloud services are taking advantage of this technology to create virtual instances of the requested OS.
+Thus, scaling up and down in a cloud infrastructure is a matter of calling a process in the host OS of given hardware.

+On the other hand, the software level hypervisor is widely used by the developers to replicate the same environment as the target OS in the cloud.

 Let's take the following system types one by one.